Medicinal Plant Lexicon

 • Primula flowers in tea blends

-• Powdered primula flowers in sugar-coated tablets
+• Powdered primula flowers in coated tablets

 Dosage